Integration of immigrants: Austria

 On 28 March 2017, the Council of Ministers passed the Integration Act, the main goal of which is to promote and encourage integration.
 This law describes integration as a process affecting society as a whole, which requires "a coordinated approach by the various state and civil society actors" and "an active contribution from every single person in Austria within the scope of their own possibilities" (Section 2 IntG).

 The Integration Act provides, among other things, for a consistent and binding system for German and values courses by means of a mandatory integration declaration, as well as a nationwide uniform integration test and higher quality standards.
 In addition, on the same day, it passed the Integration Year Act, which provides for a mandatory standardized integration program – the "Integration Year Act" – for those entitled to asylum, those entitled to subsidiary protection and asylum seekers with a high probability of recognition from September 2017.
 As part of this program, they are obliged to carry out community service and, as part of the program, receive a skills assessment and German and values courses.

 Asylum seekers who have been admitted to the asylum procedure for at least 3 months may be employed in private households for typical household services by means of a service voucher.

+In Austria, mother tongue support is open to all students whose mother tongue is not German or to bilingual students, regardless of their nationality.

+In Austria, an Integration Agreement from 2003 stipulates that migrants should be able to demonstrate language skills at competency level A2 of the Common European Framework of Reference for Languages two years after their entry.

+In Austria, unrestricted access to the labour market is only possible for recognised refugees or persons entitled to subsidiary protection.